invisibli/invisibli/hybrid_setup.md

 ### Intended setup
 The hybrid setup has a fairly simple process:
 - You get your [AWS accesskeys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) if you haven't already.
--The script will ask for your keys, but you may want to look at [potentially configuring them first](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
+-The script will ask for your keys, you may want to look at[an article about that before running this.](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
 - Then running the autolaunch.sh script which makes and configures the EC2 instance, then launches the script.sh and configures the server for ad-blocking/sets up VPN server.
 - After that, you would follow the OPNsense_Guide manual setup guide to finish setup if you want to make the router.
 - If you would like an easy way to set up a singular wireless access point, there is a [bonus guide for that as well!](./Unifi_AP.md)